 The next day was quite simply, horrendous.

 Greg was some way back in the distance but still making progress.
-As we stretched our legs Charlie crouched down and put his head in his hands.
-The empty space on his bike which was where his pannier full of clothes used to be, and which we’d filled with all the spare water was now an empty space again.
+As we stretched our legs Charlie crouched down, sighed and put his head in his hands.
+The empty space on his bike where his pannier full of clothes used to be, was an empty space again.
+This meant all our spare water was now missing.

-This was bad news in any circumstance but Greg was already at a low point and simply wasn’t in the right frame of mind to deal with it.
+This was bad news in any circumstance but Greg was already at a low point.
+He simply wasn’t in the right frame of mind to deal with it.
 Within minutes he was hyperventilating and approaching a state of panic.
 We tried to keep him calm, sat him down and lied that we weren’t far away from help.
 Then he started dry retching.

-Lying in our tents with a mouth like a ricecake all we could think about was water, and ice creams, and fresh orange juice.
-Suddenly the desert felt oppressive and claustrophobic.
+Lying in our tents with mouths like a ricecake, all we could think about was water.
+And ice creams, and fresh orange juice.
+Suddenly the Sahara desert felt oppressive and claustrophobic.